Helioviewer-Project/helios/README.md

 ```

 5. See it in browser by going to [http://localhost:8000](http://localhost:8000)

+6. If you plan to work on the flask API locally, you must also change `src/Configuration.js:helios_api_url` to `http://localhost:5000/`

 ### Making Changes
 Use `npx webpack watch` to automatically rebuild changes as you make them.